hisaylama/hisaylama.github.io/index.md

 ---
 Hi, I'm Hisay Lama - a Physicist working at the Imperial College London, U.K.

-I’m interested in *quantitative research* that enables us to understand the properties of *complex systems* including *Statistical physics* and *finance* using the principle of physics.
-Here, I share the research projects pertaining to *Machine Learning* and *Statistical Physics* its application in *finance*, *complex systems* and *quantitative image-processing*.
+I'm interested in applied *quantitative research* that uses *machine learning* and principles from *statistical physics* to analyze and model *complex, data-driven systems*, such as in finance.
+My work focuses on translating physics-based concepts - such as *stochastic dynamics, collective behavior*, and *scaling laws* - into practical models for *prediction*, *risk analysis*, and *decision-making*.
+Through projects in *machine learning, financial modeling, complex systems*, and *quantitative image processing*, I aim to develop robust, interpretable, and scalable solutions relevant to data science, applied research, and quantitative roles in industry.

 **See my notable work on the [Projects](projects.md) page.**